itsfyh/Azur-Lane-101-Guides/EN Core Data Shop Buying Guide.md

 __Super Heavy Shell__<br>
 __Price:__ 800 Core Data<br>
 __Recommended Purchase Amount:__ at least 3 minimum, preferably 1 for every BB/BC/BM/BBV you use<br>
 __Description:__ The black shell.
 The cousin of the AP shell, while it doesn't have accuracy stat bonuses, it instead has a 70 firepower stat bonus (when maxed out) and an increase in shelling critical chance (8%).
 Basically the gun counterpart stat stick to the Oxytorp.
-BB/BC/BM/BBVs can benefit much for this increase in firepower.
+BB/BC/BM/BBVs can benefit much for this increase in firepower, though not all can benefit this much firepower increase.

 Recommended for picks.
 Often paired with Type 1 Armor Piercing shell.